 The College Board’s College-Level Examination Program, also known as CLEP, is a set of exams that allow students who are pursuing a degree in higher education to demonstrate mastery of introductory college-level material and to earn college credit.

-We recommend arriving at least fifteen minutes before your appointment time.
+We recommend arriving thirty (30) minutes before your appointment time.

 You need to bring a copy of your CLEP registration ticket.

 You need to bring an acceptable and not-expired form of government-issued photo identification with signature.

 - A valid passport (foreign passport is acceptable for international students).

 - Federal identification card.